gerkenv/notes/macos/macos.md

 ```
 cloudd wants to use the "login keychain"
 ```
-if restart dooes not help
+if restart does not help
 then https://forums.macrumors.com/threads/keychain-message-virus.1883336/

 ## View Files Of Another User